quicwg/qlog/draft-marx-quic-logging-main-schema.md

 file does not contain enough supported information to correctly execute the tool's logic, it SHOULD generate a clear error message to this effect.

-Tools MUST disregard any field names and values in the qlog format that they do not recognize.
+Tools MUST not produce errors for any field names and values in the qlog format that they do not recognize.
+Tools CAN indicate unknown event occurences within their context (e.g., marking unknown events on a timeline for manual interpretation by the logger).

 # Methods of Access